glennhenry/cs-notes/docs/compilers-and-programming-languages/17-logic-languages/logic-languages.md

 #### Execution Order

 We know that the inference engine search for possible solution over the knowledge base.
-There are two general strategies for this :
+There are two general strategies for this:

-- **Forward Chaining** : The bottom-up approach, starting with the available facts and iteratively apply rules to derive new conclusions or facts.
+- **Forward Chaining**: The bottom-up approach, starting with the available facts and iteratively apply rules to derive new conclusions or facts.
-- **Backward Chaining** : The top-down approach, starting from the goal or query to find a sequence of rules and facts that support or satisfy the goal.
+- **Backward Chaining**: The top-down approach, starting from the goal or query to find a sequence of rules and facts that support or satisfy the goal.

 When there are many rules, but the less number of facts, forward chaining can be faster than backward chaining.
 Prolog uses backward chaining.

 Starting from the goal, the interpreter searches through the available clauses in the program to find a clause whose head unifies with the current goal.
 When a clause match, that clause is expanded.
 The expansion of clause forms a search tree.
 Basically, this search tree will be traversed in [DFS](/data-structures-and-algorithms/traversal#depth-first-search-dfs) left-to-right manner.
 When traversing certain node then the clause fails to match, then the interpreter will [backtrack](/data-structures-and-algorithms/backtracking) and reconsider alternative choices.

 ![Backtracking search](./backtracking.png)
-Source : Book 2 page 567
+Source: Book 2 page 567

 In the example, the query is `snowy(C)`, trying to find which entity is `snowy`.
 Based on the knowledge base, something is `snowy` if it's `rainy` and `cold`.